shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can conjure a creature in the shape of a creature you remember with your Magidex feature.
 You gain the following bond affinity option:

--   Conjured Creature: 2 Spell Points.
+-   Conjured Creature: 20 Spell Points.
 Conjure this spell as a creature instead of casting it.

 A Conjured Creature spell will appear in an open space you designate within your Cast Range.
 Conjured Creatures are bound by your Tether Range and Spell Duration.

-Conjured Creatures spawn with hit points equal to the total amount of spell points spent to cast it.
+Conjured Creatures spawn with hit points equal to the total amount of Spell Points spent to cast it.

 While a Conjured Creature spell is alive, you cannot cast that spell.